-The Thoroughbred Makeover Marketplace, made possible by a grant from the ASPCA, is an optional opportunity for Thoroughbred Makeover trainers who choose to offer the horses that they have trained for sale.
-The RRP will offer a digital sale catalog for potential buyers with photos and video links, marketing, and identification of horses for sale in the program, on bridle numbers, on stall cards, and through PA announcements when horses are competing.
-New for 2024, the printed catalog will be included in the Thoroughbred Makeover event program.
+The Thoroughbred Makeover Marketplace is an optional opportunity for Thoroughbred Makeover trainers who choose to offer the horses that they have trained for sale.
+The RRP will offer a digital sale catalog for potential buyers with photos and video links: participating horses will be identified for sale via bridle numbers, stall cards, and PA announcements when those horses are competing.
+New for 2025, a print catalog will be produced as an independent supplement to the event program, allowing for publication of more current sales information on a timeline closer to the event.
 Neither the RRP nor any of its sponsors will be a party to any transactions that takes place between sellers and buyers, but sellers are encouraged to consider voluntary contributions to the RRP of 5% of their sale price, which will go toward helping to further the RRP's mission.